t4d-classes/applied-javascript_08302021/react-demo-app/exercises/exercise-9.md

 # Exercise 9

 - Fully implement save car and cancel car buttons.
 Be sure to perform your save operation with immutable programming techniques.
+You should not mutate any objects when saving.
 When the cancel button is clicked, revert the changes back to the original.

 Hint: To do the save, you can copy the array, next replace the item in the copy, then save the new array.
 A function such as findIndex can be used to find the index of an item.